 Galen Marek jumping straight out of a tower and blasting Stormtroopers and TIE Fighters with the force.
 And this sequence ends with him landing in a research facility, instantly killing any hapless Mook who happened to be in there.
 Oh, and did we mention that this is the first sequence of the first level?

 What makes this even more badass is that Starkiller hasn't had anything to eat or drink in 13 days.

 In the last part of his fight against the Gorog, Starkiller is shown to hold his lightsabers with the blades behind him, accelerate, and smash right through the Gorog.
 His blades were behind him.
 That means that he smashed through about thirty feet of Gorog with his lightsabers, the Force, and his head.

 In the novel, Juno attacks Darth Vader with one of Starkiller's lightsabers and slashes him across the chest.
-A few minutes later, Starkiller pumps Force Lightning into the hole For Massive Damage (Vader's armor was upgraded to be more resistant to lightning later on).
+A few minutes later, Starkiller pumps Force Lightning into the hole (Vader's armor was upgraded to be more resistant to lightning later on).

 Even what she does in the game, grabbing one of Starkiller's lightsabers and attacking Vader with it, is enough for her to take a whole bunch of levels in badass.
 Just so it sinks in properly, this girl with zero Force affinity picked up a lightsaber and attacked Vader with it.
 The consequences are entirely predictable, but it was still awesome.

 Starkiller using The Salvation to Colony Drop the cloning factory.